Marine Protected Areas in Belize

 The Problem: What Marine Protected Areas Don’t Protect

-Despite the term “protected,” most marine protected areas in Belize don’t prohibit damaging activities like seabed dredging, overwater development, and mangrove deforestation.
+Despite the term “protected,” most Marine Protected Areas in Belize don’t prohibit damaging activities like seabed dredging, overwater development, and mangrove deforestation.
 MPA zoning focuses solely on commercial fishery management while neglecting other important MPA functions.
 In fact, more than 95% of marine reserve areas fall under “General Use” or “Fisheries Management” zones, which allow ecologically harmful uses, including overwater development and dredging.

 This regulatory gap opens the door to large-scale habitat destruction within so-called “protected” areas.
 Overwater development, dredging, and mangrove deforestation are still permitted, even when they directly harm fish habitats, destabilize coastlines, and degrade water quality.
 These threats undermine the very ecosystems that marine reserves are supposed to protect and jeopardize the livelihoods that depend on them.